The best-written cover letter is worthless if no one sees it!

 Experienced cover letter writers follow these basic principles:

-- Most job cover letters consist 3 paragraphs:
+- Most job cover letters consist of 3 paragraphs:

 - Brief self-introduction including a description of your career objective.